PrestaShop/prestashop-specs/back-office/customer-service/customer-service/dashboard.md

 The action can be canceled by clicking on the cross or on the cancel button.

-After clicking on "Delete" button, the selected messages are deleted, a successfull message is displayed "The selection has been successfully deleted."
+After clicking on "Delete" button, the selected messages are deleted, a successful message is displayed "The selection has been successfully deleted."

 ### Listing